Metallica at Sphere - Complete Guide, Tips & FAQs

 View current availability and pricing from our trusted partners:

-Unleash the Beast: Metallica Collides with the Immersive Spectacle of Sphere Las Vegas!
+Unleash the Beast: Metallica Conquers the Sphere in Las Vegas!

 About Metallica